vendia/blog/posts/2022-01-27-scaling-your-partner-ecosystem-using-vendia-share.md

 ## Inviting Your Partner

 Now that the Uni is up and running, you will invite **Account 2** to the Uni.
 You can do this either with the Vendia Share web app or the Share CLI.
-For the purpose of this blog, I will show the steps with the CLI syntax.
+For the purpose of this blog, you'll use the CLI syntax.
 My **Account 1** e-mail address format is `brian+account1@vendia.net` and my **Account 2** e-mail address is `brian+account2@vendia.net`.

 Vendia Share features RBAC support for controlling who has access to your Uni - we will be posting a more detailed blog of how that capability works in a future blog post.
 One of the RBAC features is the ability to invite another Vendia user to create a node and join your Uni.
 We accomplish this task with the following command.